Domestic Cat

 Cub Creek Animal Care Information

 Housing - We have cats living all over camp, some in specialized indoor enclosures, and some free roaming around camp.
 All of them have safe spaces to sleep and rest at night with big soft cat beds.
 They all have a fresh supply of water available at all times during the day.
-For all of the indoor enclosures, they’ve been designed in a way that includes toys, and areas to promote socialization and play.
+All indoor enclosures are designed with areas for playing, sleeping, and climbing all to promote socialization and play.
 Whether its natural branches they play upon, steps on the walls, or clawing posts, they are always stimulated.

 Diet - All of our cats have a constant supply of high quality cat food.
 This food provides all of the daily nutrition they need, of protein, vitamins, and minerals.
 Of course they also get special crunchy or chewy treats occasionally!